This monster truck cake is the perfect choice for your

 Okay so tell me – Did you have homemade cakes as a kid?
 Let me know in the comments!

-If you enjoyed this post, you may enjoy these!
+If you enjoyed this monster truck cake, you may enjoy these!

 - The Ultimate Blaze and the Monster Machines Gift Guide